Gregg-Hendrix/how-i-became-a-software-engineer/README.md

 I love this program!
 I can make short little Gifs now!!
 I feel so techy!

+## ScreenShot Tool

+I used "snipping tool" because it is a default program in windows.

 ## 2020.11.05
 I'm working on the Google Power searching course.
 In my own time I'm trying to make myself more familiar with computer + website shortcuts.
 So far I'm learning gmail shortcuts, CopyQ shortcuts, and browser shortcuts!
 ### Gmail